Vanquish by VisuTek e.U.

 If you want to get a quick overview of all of the winners, below is a video compilation of the 2017 Award winners.
 This 25-minute video contains short excerpts from each Award-winning entry.

-1st: “Zayn - Like I Would”, ER Productions (video above)
+1st: “Zayn - Like I Would”, ER Productions (official Zayn video above; YouTube blocked the ILDA Awards-submitted version)

 2nd: “ ‘Ignite the Night’ Website Promo”, Laser Show Design